-Follow the directions to stop bleeding with direct pressure—both where the bullet entered and where it exited.
-If there is no exit wound, the bullet will have to be removed.
-Get medical help.
+Get medical help as soon as possible for gunshot wounds.
+Use direct pressure to stop bleeding.
+Check both where the bullet entered and where it exited.
+If there is no exit wound, the bullet may have to be removed.

-For a bullet in the head, get help.
-On the way, raise the head a little with folded blankets or pillows.
+For a bullet in the head, on the way to get help, raise the head a little with folded blankets or pillows.
 Cover the wound with a clean bandage.

 |If there is any chance that the bullet hit a bone, the bone may be cracked or broken through.
 Splint the limb and do not use it for several weeks.
 See about broken bones.|

 |Step 1:||Step 2:||Step 3:|